gordalina/cachetool/README.md

 $cache->addProxy(new Proxy\PhpProxy());
 ```

-## Updating CacheTool

-Running `php cachetool.phar self-update` will update a phar install with the latest version.

 ## Building cachetool.phar

-Cachetool uses [box](https://github.com/box-project/box) to built the phar, see [box-project/installation.md](https://github.com/box-project/box/blob/main/doc/installation.md) on the best way to install it in your situation.
+Cachetool uses [box](https://github.com/box-project/box) to build the phar, see [box-project/installation.md](https://github.com/box-project/box/blob/main/doc/installation.md) on the best way to install it in your situation.
 To built run `box compile`, which will output `cachetool.phar` in the project root directory.

 ## Testing